Reporting Framework

 The reporting framework is a first step in accountability and long-term impact for all participants in the Zero Hunger Private Sector Pledge (“the Pledge”).
 It provides a guideline and methodology on how to verify if companies are honouring their pledges through an evidenced investment.
 It serves as a high-level instrument which can be used to hold companies to account, and to establish a proof of concept, so that more companies join the initiative.

-The reporting framework contributes to the reporting exercise, which aims to publish a report with aggregated data on all pledges of over USD 1 million.
-For the 2023 reporting report, the ambition is to verify the following information:
+The reporting framework contributes to the biennial reporting exercise, which aims to publish a report with aggregated data on all pledges of over USD 1 million.
+For the 2025 reporting report, the ambition is to verify the following information:

 Establish that the pledged investment took place